Psychology: Bachelor of Applied Arts (also: Honours)

 |PSYC 5010||Honours Thesis II||6 credits|

 Enrolment in Psychology Honours courses requires the permission of the Psychology Honours committee.
-In order to be considered for Honours courses, students are expected to achieve and maintain a cumulative GPA of 3.3 and to obtain a 'B+' grade in all of PSYC 3300, 3400 and 4400.
+In order to be considered for Honours courses, students are expected to achieve and maintain a cumulative GPA of 3.3 and to obtain a 'B+' grade in PSYC 3300 and 3400.
 Students must also obtain endorsement from a faculty member who will serve as their thesis advisor, and be recommended by the Psychology Honours committee.